Reconstructing the Invisible Fraction of Semi-visible Jets in ISR-Boosted Events via Neural Network Regression: Selections and Observables

 In a realistic experimental environment, generator-level information is not directly accessible, and \rinv must be indirectly estimated using reconstruction-level observables.
 When a high transverse-momentum ISR object (either a jet or a photon) recoils against the SVJ system, the event-topology becomes clearer.
 Previous studies have attempted to analytically reconstruct the invisible fraction of the jets in this scenario~\cite{Liu:2024SVJplusX}.

 The analytic method assumes that \ETmiss comes from the two invisible components of the SVJs, with each aligned with the corresponding jet axis.
 Consequently, the transverse momentum conservation of the event can be written as where $p_{x,i}$ and $p_{y,i}$ denote the transverse momentum components of the $i$-th jet, and $\alpha_i$ represents the ratio between the invisible and visible components within that jet.
 Solving this linear system yields $\alpha_1$ and $\alpha_2$, from which \rinv for a given event can be defined as This analytically reconstructed value, \rinvAna, has a clear physical interpretation, a simple functional form, and directly exploits the global transverse momentum balance of the event.
 However, its performance depends strongly on the validity of the underlying assumptions.
+The geometric interpretation of this decomposition follows Ref.~\cite{Liu:2024SVJplusX}.
+In this approximation, the two leading jets are treated as the two SVJ candidates, and the missing transverse momentum is assumed to be dominated by the invisible components of these two SVJs.
+Each invisible component is further assumed to be approximately aligned with the corresponding jet direction.
+Additional radiation, imperfect SVJ assignment, detector effects, or other sources of missing transverse momentum can therefore spoil this simplified topology and degrade the analytic reconstruction.

 At relatively low ISR transverse momentum thresholds ($\pT > 150\GeV$), the distribution of \rinvAna typically remains broad, shows only limited correlation with the generator-level \rinv, and contains a non-negligible fraction of negative values or solutions exceeding the physically allowed range, as shown in Fig.~\ref{fig:analytic_reco}.
 This indicates that the geometric approximations in the analytic method are not sufficiently satisfied in this regime.
 When the ISR transverse momentum is increased ($\pT > 500\GeV$), the analytic reconstruction improves and the \rinvAna distribution becomes narrower, reflecting the fact that a more boosted topology better satisfies the collinear condition.
-Nevertheless, the \rinvAna distribution is still wider than that of \rinv computed directly from MC truth information.
+Nevertheless, the \rinvAna distribution is still wider than that of \rinv computed directly from particle-level information.
 This suggests that a multi-variate method trained for various conditions may achieve better performance.